Fantasia Artist Colored Pencils

 Visual appeal – 4/5

 For being a beginner-to-intermediate level pencil these have very good colors.
 Intensity is on point, although it still won’t quite keep up with the super soft waxes.
 That being said, they are still hard enough to promote good shading and being able to do detail work as well.
 Furthermore, these blend very well so, despite the largest color selection only being 36, any other desired hue can easily be achieved with some interesting mixing compositions.
+It would still be nice to have a few larger set sizes, however.

 Usability and durability – 4/5

 The medium-hard wax core means that these will be relatively durable and somewhat easy to sharpen while still giving you the communication and “feel” you look for in softer pencils.
-Application is overall smooth and consistent and as mentioned before different colors mix together quite well.
+The application is overall smooth and consistent and as mentioned before different colors mix together quite well.
 They are still hard enough to be sharpened to a point and keep their edge to take care of the intricate details you might come across.
 The hexagonal exterior allows for good grip and control.

 Packaging and presentation – 4.5/5